 The Pairing of an iOS Device

 Similarly, you’ll need to turn on the Personal Hotspot feature to pair your iPhone.
 Tap Settings > Personal Hotspot on your iPhone, and turn it on.
-You will then be given an option to connect via Bluetooth.
+You will then be given the option to connect via Bluetooth.

 Then you follow the same steps involved in Android device Bluetooth pairing.

 Switch to Bluetooth & Other Device section in Windows 10.

 Then, hit the selection ‘Add Bluetooth or other device.’
 Click the first option for “Bluetooth” on the “Add device” page.